 Whig Nominating Convention

-Going into their December 1839 presidential nominating convention, Whig leaders believed that Democratic President Martin Van Buren was easily beatable as long as they selected a challenger of moderate views who had not alienated large numbers of voters.
-Taking its name from the English political party of the seventeenth and eighteenth centuries that had formed in opposition to monarchial tyranny, the American Whig party was held together primarily by its opposition to the perceived executive tyranny of "King Andrew" and his successor, Van Buren.
+Going into their December 1839 presidential nominating convention, Whig leaders believed that Democratic president Martin Van Buren was easily beatable as long as they selected a challenger of moderate views who had not alienated large numbers of voters.
+Taking its name from the English political party of the 17th and 18th centuries that had formed in opposition to monarchial tyranny, the American Whig Party was held together primarily by its opposition to the perceived executive tyranny of "King Andrew" and his successor, Van Buren.

 Desiring a presidential candidate who would acknowledge the preeminent role of Congress as maker of national policy, the party could not ignore Henry Clay.
 As a leader of the Senate's Whigs and orchestrator of the 1834 Senate censure of Jackson, Clay personified the notion of congressional dominance.
 He was the best known of his party's potential candidates; he was the most competent; and, as a slaveholder and low-tariff advocate, he enjoyed considerable support in the South.
 Party leaders from other regions, however, argued that Clay's public record would work to his disadvantage and that, in any event, he could not be expected to carry the electorally essential states of New York and Pennsylvania.